swapnilgt/percPatternDiscovery/README.md

 This repository contains the code for pattern discovery from percussion solo recordings.
 The approach uses a transcription followed a search for a preset of patterns.
 The algorithm is demonstrated with tabla solo recordings and presented in the paper,

 S. Gupta, A. Srinivasamurthy, M. Kumar, H. Murthy, X. Serra, [Discovery of Syllabic Percussion Patterns in Tabla Solo Recordings](http://ismir2015.uma.es/program_and_papers_ismir2015.html), Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR 2015) (pp. 385-391), 2015, Malaga, Spain.
 See the [companion page](http://compmusic.upf.edu/ismir-2015-tabla) for further information.
 The Mulgaonkar Tabla Solo (MTS) dataset described in the paper is explained further at [http://compmusic.upf.edu/tabla-solo-dataset](http://compmusic.upf.edu/tabla-solo-dataset).

 The repository is organized into two parts - transcription and search.
-Transcription code is in <root>/transcription/ folder.
-Pattern search code with RLCS (Rough Longest Common Subsequence) is in the folder <root>/rlcs/.
-The other two folders <root>/data/ and <root>/results/ are placeholders for default locations for dataset and results, respectively.
+Transcription code is in transcription/ folder.
+Pattern search code with RLCS (Rough Longest Common Subsequence) is in the folder rlcs/.
+The other two folders data/ and results/ are placeholders for default locations for dataset and results, respectively.

 Here we will explain the necessary steps and configurations that you can do to run the code for pattern transcription and search.
-To understand the method and variables in the code mentioned below, refer to the [paper](http://mtg.upf.edu/node/3277).
+To understand the method and variables in the code mentioned below, refer to the article listed above.
+Transcription and search can be used independently of each other if the goal is only one of the tasks.
+Hence they are organized into separate folders and work independently.

 # Percussion transcription
+The percussion transcription code uses the [hidden Markov model toolkit (HTK)](http://htk.eng.cam.ac.uk/) and has a few helper scripts in MATLAB to run complete transcription experiments.
+Detailed help is provided in the file transcription/exptWrapper.m

+The only dependency to run the transcription experiments is HTK.

 # Pattern Search
+The pattern search code is the rlcs/ folder.
 ## Dependencies
 Following are the python dependencies that you would need to run the code:
   * [matplotlib](http://matplotlib.org/)